Armando Villarreal

 Armando Villarreal (born 1986) is an American soccer referee.
 He has officiated in Major League Soccer since 2012 and was added to the FIFA International Referees List in 2015.
+He has been selected to several FIFA World Cups as a video assistant referee.

 Biography

 Villarreal began refereeing at the age of 18, when a league in which he played in Brownsville, Texas, needed volunteers for under-5 matches.
 He then took a United States Soccer Federation (USSF) course to qualify for grade 8 as a referee and began officiating around Texas.

+Domestic

 After working as a fourth official in Major League Soccer (MLS), Villarreal was referee for his first game in the competition on May 24, 2012, between the New York Red Bulls and Chivas USA.
-He officiated in the 2014 U.S. Open Cup Final, which Seattle Sounders FC won against the Philadelphia Union.
-In the 2015 MLS Cup Playoffs, he admitted after the game to making an incorrect decision in allowing Dilly Duka of the Montreal Impact to score from an offside position against the Columbus Crew, who nonetheless won in overtime.
-He officiated in the final of the 2016 USL Playoffs and was chosen for MLS Cup 2021 between the Portland Timbers and New York City FC and MLS Cup 2023 between the Columbus Crew and Los Angeles FC.
+He officiated in the US Open Cup final in 2014 and 2024.
+He officiated in the final of the 2016 USL Playoffs.
+He was appointed the referee for MLS Cup 2021 between the Portland Timbers and New York City FC and MLS Cup 2023 between the Columbus Crew and Los Angeles FC.